Disgruntled/AWSpermissionChecker/readme.md

 -Detailed logs in cloudwatch

--Regex-based filtering in code of users/roles you want excluded
+-Regex-based filtering in code of users/roles you want excluded (ExceptionPattern rule parameter)

 -Unit tests (no aws credentials or environment required for local testing anymore!)

+-Supports looking at bad patterns in actions/principals/resources

 ## Major Todos

 -Create companion that looks at when policy changes

--Break out some pieces of code into config (exclusion rule, badPatterns, logging messages)

 -Support reading in-line policies (gross!)